raj-maurya/Xenonstack/README.md

 • System wide swap usage: total, used (and percentage), free, and so on!

 ### Monitoring Per-process statistics!
-•Process name!
+• Process name!

-•Process parent pid!
+• Process parent pid, state, pid!

-•Process state!

-•Process pid!

-•Process CPU usage: user (and percentage), system, total, and start time!
+• Process CPU usage: user (and percentage), system, total, and start time!

 •Process Memory usage: virtual memory, resident memory (and percentage), and shared memory

+### Monitoring File system statistics!
+• List of available disks!

+• For each disk, the name, type, and where it is mounted!

+• For each disk, the total, used (and percentage), free, and available space.